 Quick!
 Stop it from overflowing

 The moment you realize something’s wrong, and the water level is rising, you need to act fast to turn it off.
-There are two ways to do this.
+There are two ways to unclog a toilet.
 I’d do both just to be sure:

 - Reach in (that water is clean) and close the open flapper.

 - Bend down and reach behind the toilet near the floor and turn off the water supply by turning the handle clockwise.

 Now you can stop worrying about flooding the place and move on to freeing the clog using one of the following methods.